 (f) The particles' residence time inside the transfer tubes shall be below 1 s;

-(g) A bend may be applied to the transfer tubes provided that the bending radius rp shall be at least twenty-five times the tube diameter (25∙dtt).
+(g) A bend may be applied to the transfer tubes provided that the bending radius rb shall be at least twenty-five times the tube diameter (25∙dtt).

 12.2.2.
 Sample Treatment and Conditioning